 Twin Bedroom One

 Located away from the living spaces, this twin bedroom may be the sleeping quarters for those looking for a little quieter time at night.
 With the family bathroom opposite this twin bedroom could be suited to any less able guests in the group.
 For storage you have with chest of drawers and clothes hanging facility, there's a bedside lamp and the large window overlooks the garden.

-Convenielty situation off the hall / utility space, this family bathroom has a corner shower cubicle with adjustable height shower head, WC, hand basin and bath with central taps.
-The velux window brings in lots of light and the heated towel rail keeps you nice and warm.
+Conveniently situated off the hall/utility space, this family bathroom has a corner shower cubicle with an adjustable height shower head, WC, hand basin and bath with central taps.
+The Velux window brings in lots of light and the heated towel rail keeps you nice and warm.

-With a stable door leading out to the patio and huge window over looking the garden, this super stylish Bryan Turner bespoke kitchen incorporates granite work tops, Two oven Electric AGA. and island unit with granite worktop.
-Other appliances include a free standing Fisher & Pykel fridge and freezer with ice maker and water dispenser, an integrated dishwasher and a microwave.
-Two overn Electric AGa.
+With a stable door leading out to the patio and huge window overlooking the garden, this super stylish Bryan Turner bespoke kitchen incorporates granite worktops, a two oven Electric AGA. and island unit with granite worktop.
+Other appliances include a free-standing Fisher & Paykel fridge and freezer with ice maker and water dispenser, an integrated dishwasher, and a microwave.

 Twin Bedroom Two